kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

 ---

 I'm turning 18 in exactly 20 days and it's quite a strange thing to even consider.
 I've spent the last decade trying to grow up and be an adult; always working my hardest to do things outside of my capabilities and be seen as more than just a child.
-But now, as I get closer and closer to 18, it is a strangely frightening prospect—but also an opportunity to spend some time and *write*.
+But now, as I get closer and closer to 18, it is a strangely frightening prospect—so I thought I'd take it as an opportunity to spend some time and write.

 So yeah!
 Here I am sitting in the backyard of a 15-million-dollar hacker house in Palo Alto—just after wrapping up another 20-hour day at K-Scale.
-I think things have worked out pretty well so far...
+I think things have worked out pretty well so far.
 I can't wait to see where it goes.

-Thank you Hack Club, thank you Canada, and thank you for my family :)
+Thank you Hack Club, thank you Canada, and thank you to all my amazing friends and family :)

 ![[Pasted image 20250411022035.png]]